nimbleltd/docs/src/authorization.md

 # Authorization

->    alert: This section documents preliminary functionality.
->    The functionality described below is still under development.

 The authorization plugin provides an API for registering and establishing sessions for users, storing private and public user data, and setting permissions on data objects.

 All passwords are salted and hashed before being stored using [bcrypt](http://bcrypt.sourceforge.net/).
 Currently all requests to backlift apps are encrypted with ssl using backlift's certificates.
 (All backlift app urls use the https:// protocol) User session cookies are encrypted and managed by the backlift app server via this API.